Euronet Worldwide (EEFT)

 5. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Thankfully, Euronet Worldwide’s 11.1% annualized revenue growth over the last five years was solid.
-Its growth beat the average financials company and shows its offerings resonate with customers, a helpful starting point for our analysis.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Thankfully, Euronet Worldwide’s 11.3% annualized revenue growth over the last five years was solid.
+Its growth surpassed the average financials company and shows its offerings resonate with customers, a great starting point for our analysis.

 Euronet Worldwide Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Euronet Worldwide’s annualized revenue growth of 7.9% over the last two years is below its five-year trend, but we still think the results were respectable.
+Euronet Worldwide’s recent performance shows its demand has slowed as its annualized revenue growth of 7.3% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.
 Euronet Worldwide Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

 6. Pre-Tax Profit Margin